BrianMorse12604/cse15l-lab-reports/CSE15L Lab3/lab-report-3.md

 written_2/travel_guides/berlitz2/China-History.txt
 written_2/travel_guides/berlitz2/China-WhereToGo.txt
 ```
 * Once again the `-l` option was used for the sake of readability of the output of the command.
 Clearly there are many files that talk about or at least mention Hong Kong so it becomes extremely cluttered if every long line was printed alongside it.
-However, for more information, the user can now look more into each of those file paths in order to learn more
+However, for more information, the user can now look more into each of those file paths in order to learn more.
 * The first example could be used for a very specified search to find a lost file, while this example is more pertaining to finding a general idea of where to do some research to learn more about a subject, like searching a library catalog for a topic you are interested in instead of looking at each book.

 For more examples and where this info was found, go here to #13: [https://www.geeksforgeeks.org/grep-command-in-unixlinux/](https://www.geeksforgeeks.org/grep-command-in-unixlinux/)